lnnrtwttkhn/bibliography/README.md

 The citation key syntax current used is: `Last name of first author` + `Publication year` + `Journal Abbreviation`.
 Please note that the journal abbreviations do not follow specific standards but are determined by BibDesk.
 Also note, that in case the same first author published in the same journal in the same year, a lowercase letter will be included after the publication year to differentiate between the entries in question.

-The `/papers` contains all `.pdf` files and will not be synced with the repo.
+The `/papers` folder contains all `.pdf` files and will not be synced with the repo.

 ### `glossary.tex`
 The `glossary.tex` file is also located inside the `/code` folder.